inet-framework/inet/showcases/routing/manet/doc/index.rst

 :download:`ManetProtocolsShowcase.ned <../ManetProtocolsShowcase.ned>`.
 Both networks contain hosts of the type :ned:`ManetRouter` (an extension of :ned:`WirelessHost`), whose routing module type is configurable.
-Just as :ned:`WirelessHost`, it uses :ned:`Ieee80211ScalarRadio` by default.
+Just as :ned:`WirelessHost`, it uses :ned:`Ieee80211Radio` with the scalar analog model by default.
 It also has IP forwarding enabled, and its management module is set to :ned:`Ieee80211MgmtAdhoc`.
 In the network, there is a source host named ``source``, a destination host named ``destination``, and a number of other hosts, which are named ``node1`` up to ``node10`` (their numbers vary in the different networks).
-In addition to mobile nodes, both networks contain an :ned:`Ieee80211ScalarRadioMedium`, an :ned:`Ipv4NetworkConfigurator`, and an :ned:`IntegratedMultiVisualizer` module.
+In addition to mobile nodes, both :ned:`Ipv4NetworkConfigurator`, and an :ned:`IntegratedMultiVisualizer` networks contain an :ned:`Ieee80211RadioMedium`, an module.
 The nodes' default PHY model (IEEE 802.11) will suffice because we're focusing on the routing protocols.